brandenmoo/brandenmoo.github.io/index.md

 ## B r a n d e n  M o o

-Since graduating from the University of British Columbia, I have been interested in developing my skills in data analysis.
-I’m particularly interested in using data to assist in company growth and user acquisition.
-After developing my marketing skills in my previous role, I decided to learn Python in order to become a data-driven marketer.
-This portfolio is a collection of projects I’ve done to showcase my skills with Python, various data science libraries, and Google Ads.
+I am a digital markater with a passion for working with data.
+I am particularly interested in utilizing data analysis to improve user acquisition strategies.
+With a background in digital marketing and an interest in data-related roles, I am uniquely qualified for Marketing Analyst positions.
+This portfolio is a collection of projects I have done to showcase my skills with Python, various data science libraries, and Google Ads.

 <br>